adamliesko/retry/README.md

 result := retry.New().Do(poll)
 ```

-The usual usage would be to use either directly function, which return an error or wrap the function call with a function,
+The usual usage would be to use either directly function, which returns an error or wrap the function call with a function,
 which sets the error according to the inner function output.

 ```go